Search for Dark Particles in $K^0_L \to \gamma X$ at the KOTO Experiment

 \textit{Background suppression~} Backgrounds for $\KLz \to \gamma X$ were classified into two main categories: neutron- and kaon-induced sources.
 The neutron-induced background was evaluated using data collected during dedicated neutron runs.
 Contributions from various $K_L^0$ decay channels were estimated using {\scshape Geant4}-based Monte Carlo (MC) simulations~\cite{geant1}\cite{geant2}.
 The MC was further overlaid with accidental data collected simultaneously with physics data to reproduce actual beam activity and random electronic noise.
 The agreement between the data and the modeled background spectra is shown in \autoref{fig:hxy}.

-Beam neutrons that scatter into CSI and produce one photon-like cluster were the dominant background in this analysis.
+The dominant background arises from beam neutrons that acquire sufficient transverse momentum through elastic scattering at the surfaces of the beam-line collimators.
+These neutrons can reach CSI through the central apertures or by traversing the inner edges of NCC without depositing significant energy (below 1 MeV) to trigger a veto, producing a single cluster that mimics the $\ksig$ signature.
 This background was studied using two-cluster events collected during dedicated neutron runs, where the higher-energy cluster, typically produced by the neutron’s initial interaction in CSI, was selected to model the neutron background in $\ksig$.
 The selected neutron cluster was normalized to the $\ksig$ data using events identified as neutron-like by their cluster shapes (as described below) in the region $800 < E_\gamma < 3000$~MeV and $175 < H_{XY} < 300$~mm.
-To account for differences in neutron cluster positions between two-cluster neutron data and one-cluster $\ksig$ data, the $H_{XY}$ distribution of the selected neutron cluster was weighted to match that of the $\ksig$ data after normalization.
+To account for differences in neutron cluster positions between two-cluster neutron data and one-cluster $\ksig$ data, the $H_{XY}$ distribution of the selected neutron cluster was weighted to match that of the $\ksig$ data after normalization, without altering other measured properties of the neutron events.